damato-design/blog/src/posts/interview-critique.md

 However, as the candidate mentions "I wouldn't care about styling", it immediately sets off a red flag.
 While many tech interviews may look similar to what's happening in this video, the actual role is often very different.
 You aren't often building new features or applications but instead maintaining old ones and updating the styles to make them look new.
 That's why styling is so important.
 Having the ability to effortlessly rearrange the components within the experience while maintaining the legacy system is probably the most common task in web development careers.
 When I conduct an interview, there is often a discussion on styling since much of the role is how well you can debug or alter an existing style to match design expectations.
 This, along with considering accessibility, localization, and other user-centered metrics.

 The candidate notices an error in the web console, expecting a unique `key` for each element in the list.
 The candidate mentions they always miss this, especially when the linter isn't setup.
-I'm less empathatic to this, if this is something you _always_ miss, I'd make it a point to _never_ miss it again.
+I'm less empathetic to this.
+If this is something you _always_ miss, I'd make it a point to _never_ miss it again.
 In my experience, I don't rely on tools to correct me but that's because I've been coding before these tools existed.
 It's also because I'm never sure where I'll be writing code.
 It's entirely possible that I could be authoring code in a web IDE that doesn't have all the bells and whistles.
 Just because the tools aren't available shouldn't render me helpless to write working code.
 I understand these tools are helpful for beginners but I'm not assessing the tool's features, I'm assessing your skills.

 The candidate now notices a bug, the word `fast` was hard-coded within the request so that the user input wasn't being considered.
 The correction made was to send the user input _directly into the request_.
 Old timers will remember the [Bobby Tables XKCD comic](https://xkcd.com/327/) which humorously reminds us to always sanitize user input.
 While probably not detrimental for this particular application, a user could append `&topics=temperature` to the end of their word and alter the results.
 I might not expect a beginner to catch this, but I'd certainly demonstrate the problem and raise a conversation about it.